QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Second quantization of spinorial electromagnetic field

 In analogy to the standard QED, operating on a single-mode plane-wave vacuum state $|0_{\mathbf{k},q}\rangle$, the creation operator $\hat{a}_{\mathbf{k},q}^\dag$ creates a single-photon Fock state $|1_{\mathbf{k},q}\rangle$ with a wave vector $\mathbf{k}$ and the helicity quantum number $q$ as $|1_{\mathbf{k},q}\rangle=\sqrt{\hbar\omega_\mathbf{k}}\hat{a}_{\mathbf{k},q}^\dag|0_{\mathbf{k},q}\rangle$, and the annihilation operator $\hat{a}_{\mathbf{k},q}$ annihilates this state as $\hat{a}_{\mathbf{k},q}|1_{\mathbf{k},q}\rangle=\sqrt{\hbar\omega_\mathbf{k}}|0_{\mathbf{k},q}\rangle$.
 Correspondingly, the operator $\hat{\Psi}^{(-)}$ creates a single-photon state at position $\mathbf{r}$ as $\hat{\Psi}^{(-)}|0_\mathbf{r}\rangle=|1_\mathbf{r}\rangle$.
 The operator $\hat{\Psi}^{(+)}$ annihilates this state as $\hat{\Psi}^{(+)}|1_\mathbf{r}\rangle=|0_\mathbf{r}\rangle$.
 Similar relations apply to spherical photon states.
 The completeness relation for single-particle states is given in the plane-wave and spherical state bases by \cite{Peskin2018}

 This operator is an identity operator within the subspace of single-particle states, and it is zero in the rest of the Hilbert space.

 It is interesting to compare the single-photon expectation values of the second-quantized density operators in Eqs.~\eqref{eq:rhoEop}--\eqref{eq:rhohop} to the first-quantized density expectation values in Eqs.~\eqref{eq:rhoE}--\eqref{eq:rhoh}.
-For simple comparison, we do not form narrow-frequency-band wavepacket states here but use the delta-function-normalized Fock states.
+For simple comparison, we do not form narrow-frequency-band wave-packet states here but use the $\delta$-function-normalized Fock states.
 As an example, for the Hamiltonian density operator expectation value for the single-photon plane-wave Fock state, we obtain